 Recommendation: Stay focused on mobile and assume it will largely reverse the traffic ratio in a reopened economy.

-This was predicted.
-Even before COVID-19 spread across the globe, the market was staring at a recession and the onset of the pandemic rubbed salt on the wounds of startups.
+This was predicted even before COVID-19 spread across the globe, the market was leaning towards a recession and the onset of the pandemic rubbed salt on the wounds of startups.
 According to Global Data, as of 29 March 2020, venture capital funding dropped by 22.5% in just a week, precisely due to the double-whammy of the imminent recession and the spread of COVID-19.

 Recommendation: Keep investing in the downturn by securing talent, marketing, new customers, and launching great products, but assume liquidity events are moved farther out on the time horizon.

 While economists in March 2020 were optimistic of a V-shaped recovery, which means that though the market has slumped rapidly due to COVID-19 it will recover as fast – resembling the alphabet, over the last few weeks economist feel that the possibilities of a V-shaped recovery is less likely and a U-shaped recovery is a lot more probable.
+The pandemic is lasting longer than people hoped in the US due to an ineffective federal response.
 This is because there is an air of uncertainty around COVID-19 and most are unsure of when the pandemic will recede to bring life back to normal.

 However, on a more positive note, financial institutions such as Goldman Sachs, Morgan Stanley, Wells Fargo Securities, and JP Morgan have recently predicted that though the economy will slump in the first half of 2020, it will make a rapid comeback in the latter half of the year – similar to a V-shaped recovery.
 To add fuel to this optimism, John Burns Consulting and Harvard Business Review carried out a historical analysis and evidence–based on the previous market slumps due to SARS, 1968 H3N2, etc., and based on empirical data and trends, believe that the recovery of the market is similar and will be V-shaped.